CLNEulalia/Sass/README.md

 ### Nesting

-Additionally, we're going to want our beef log and cheese log featured product divs to have the same width.
+Additionally, we're going to want our calculator buttons to have the same width.
 Do we want 50%?
 45%?
 30%?
 Oh gosh!
 We just don't know yet!
 Let's set it to a variable we can change.

 Put it at the top, with our other variables

 ```
-$featured-content-width: 35%;
+$button-width: 20%;
 ```

 Our beef log and cheese log divs are inside the `.featured` div - there are a few ways we access this in regular css.
 Some more verbose than others.
 Some more readable than others.